commonsharp/SurvivalProject-Server/README.md

 * You can now send and receive memos.
 If the recipient is disconnected, he will get the memo when he logs in.
 * When the master of the room leaves, another player becomes the new master.
 * When the king of the room leaves, another player becomes the new king.
+* The first player who clicks on ready in a King Survival mode becomes the first king.
 * Fixed a bug where if a user left the game and you pressed shift to see the list of users, the user would still be there.

 # 14/04/2017